facebookresearch/hydra/website/docs/tutorial/10_debugging.md

     user: root
 ```

-The `--cfg` flag takes an optional argument indicating which part of the config to print:
+The `--cfg` option takes one argument indicating which part of the config to print:
 * `job` : Your config
 * `hydra` : Hydra's config
 * `all` : The full config, which is a union of `job` and `hydra`.

-Warning: `-c` should be the last command line argument.
-The first argument after `-c` will be interpreted config type to show.

 ### Hydra verbose debugging
 Hydra prints some very useful information in `DEBUG` log level.